Eulogy by Geoff Reed, Bill’s business partner:

 I’m really saddened to hear this news.
 Bill was an absolutely wonderful man whom I had the utmost respect for.
 On behalf of all of the Australian athletes who have known Bill I’d just like to say a big thank you for taking us under his wing and helping us to be the best we could be for Belgrave Harriers.
 More importantly, thank you for your friendship, which is something that will endure.
 Goodbye, Bill.
 A gentleman in all facets of life.
 RIP mate.

-Matt Threadgold: Anyone that ever had the pleasure of getting to know Bill will never forget him, he was one of the most kind-hearted, encouraging people I have ever met.
+Anyone who ever had the pleasure of getting to know Bill will never forget him.
+He was one of the most kind-hearted, encouraging people I have ever met.

 I first met him as a teenage athlete when he was still managing the Men’s BAL team, he would often drive us up and down the country for fixtures, trips in his Jaguar became legendary for the stories he would tell about his life.